Planet-NULLCAST/curriculum/courses/javascript/hello-world.md

 </body>
 ```

-But the HTML5 introduce 2 attribute that help us to define when we want to execute our code.
+But HTML5 introduces 2 attributes that help us to define when we want to execute our code.

 #### 1. [defer](https://www.w3schools.com/tags/att_script_defer.asp)

-it is used to tell the browser only execute the code when the browser is fully parsed and you can put in any section of html and it will not block html parsing.
+It is used to tell the browser to only execute the code when the browser is fully parsed and you can put in any section of HTML and it will not block HTML parsing.

 ```HTML
 <head>